 Rule 74(3) sets out how notice may be given to the association.
-It includes by post or by handing the notice to a member of the Board.
+It includes by post or by handing the notice to a member of the committee.

-- (2) A member is taken to have resigned if- - (a) the member's annual subscription is more than 12 months in arrears; or - (b) where no annual subscription is payable- - (i) the Secretary has made a written request to the member to confirm that he or she wishes to remain a member; and - (ii) the member has not, within 3 months after receiving that request, confirmed in writing that he or she wishes to remain a member.
+- (2) A member is taken to have resigned if- - (a) the member's annual subscription is more than 12 months in arrears; or - (b) where no annual subscription is payable- - (i) the Secretary has made a written request to the member to confirm that the member wishes to remain a member; and - (ii) the member has not, within 3 months after receiving that request, confirmed in writing that the member wishes to remain a member.